 Figure 11 illustrates the measured maximum gain of the proposed antenna with and without stop band.
 A sharp decrease of maximum gain in the notched frequencies band at 3.5 and 5.5 GHz is shown.
 For other frequencies outside the notched frequency band, the antenna gain with the slot is similar to those without it.
-Figure 12 shows the measured radiation patterns including the copolarization and cross-polarization in the H-plane (x-z plane) and E-plane (y-z plane).
-It can be seen that the radiation patterns in x-z plane are nearly omnidirectional for the two frequencies while radiation pattern in y-z plane are approximately directional.
+Figure 12 shows the measured radiation patterns including the co-polarization and cross-polarization in the H-plane (x-z plane) and E-plane (y-z plane).
+It can be seen that the radiation patterns in x-z plane are nearly omni-directional for the two frequencies, while radiation pattern in y-z plane are approximately directional.

 Fig. 11.
-Measured gain of the antenna without and with stop bands.
+Measured gain of the antenna with and without stop bands.